saitcakmak/sa-algorithm/readme.md

+This is the code used for running the numerical experiments presented in the paper "Solving Bayesian Risk Optimization via Nested Stochastic Gradient Estimation" by Cakmak, Wu and Zhou.

-This is old code and is not well documented.
+The code is a bit old and is not well documented.

-Here is how it works as well as I can understand at the moment.
+Here is a brief overview of how things work:

+normal_runner: the script for simple quadratic example

 problem_sampler: has scripts for sampling from h() and h'() for the available problems.
 Pick the curresponding function and call it with given theta, x and m.
 It will return